Sam777726/yelpcamp/README.md

 # Yelp Camp App

 This is an express application.
 This app does not use any of the front end frameworks (ReactJS, AngularJS, VueJS, etc...) for front-end part of development.
-The intention behind creating this web application was to learn **Backend Development**.
 The following are some of the technologies and dependencies of this applicaiton :-

 - Used [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) for CSS and enhancing UI